dhuang99/Asset-PDF-Organization/README.md

 To download the script, download the zip file and extract it.
 You can then move the script to your desired location.

 ## Usage
-You will have to change the source and destination of the script to specify the locations that you desire.
-The source is currently set to the script's present working directory.
+The script is currently has its source and destintation set to the Source and Destination folders.
+You can change this by editing the variables at the top of the `PDF_Organizer.ps1` file.

 ### Naming Convention
 To allow the script to run properly, the PDFs must be named correctly.
 Each PDF must be named according to the following format: